maovidal/buildroot_intel_stick_STK1AW32SC/README.md

 The sole purpose of this repository is to generate an image based on `buildroot 2021.11.1` that can be flashed on the internal eMMC of the Intel Stick STK1AW32SC, which is based on [Intel Atom x5-Z8300][is_spec]

+The source of this fork implements Docker containers to speed up the setup for this task.

 # Quick setup:

 1. Get a clone of this repo: